BramPostma/CodeAdvent/README.md

 ### Input Data

-The input data for each day's challenge is stored in a text file with a name matching the day's Python file, but with the `.txt` extension (e.g. `2015/day01.txt`, `2015/day02.txt`, etc.).
+The input data for each day's challenge is stored in a text file in the same folder as the python code (e.g. `src/2015/day1/input.txt`, `src/2015/day2/input.txt`, etc.).
 The input data is read into the Python solution using the `open()` function.

 ## Contributing